 The Probation and Parole division is actively involved in the Department’s efforts to reduce recidivism through the Office of Offender Reentry.

 Prison Enterprises operates a diversified group of industry and agriculture operations located at nine different correctional facilities throughout Louisiana.
 These operations provide work opportunities to approximately 1000 – 1200 offenders in over 30 different industry and agriculture programs.

-Today, there are nearly 20,000 offenders incarcerated in state correctional facilities.
+Today, there are approximately 19,000 offenders incarcerated in state correctional facilities.
 The mission of Prison Enterprises is to lower the costs of incarceration by providing productive job opportunities to offenders that instill occupational and skills training, while producing quality products and services for sale to state and local governments, non-profit organizations, political subdivisions and others.
 Operation of Prison Enterprises’ programs serves to further the Department of Corrections Reentry Initiative by enabling offenders to increase the potential for successful rehabilitation and reintegration into society.

 Act 714 of the 2012 Legislative Session merged the duties, functions and powers of the Board of Pardons with that of the Board of Parole, creating a Committee on Parole.
 The legislation also expanded the membership of the Board of Pardons from five members to seven, with the additional two members serving at-large only on the Committee on Parole.